fresheneesz/bip-efficient-bitcoin-vaults/tapscriptWalletVault2.md

 This is a major upgrade from [Wallet Vault 1](walletVault1.md).
 Its still quite simple, but allows sending to an arbitrary number of destinations and allows omitting a change address.
 The only downside vs Wallet Vault 1 is that change and destinations can't be cancelled independently without exposing active public keys (and thus losing quantum resistance).

-These scripts use the same psuedo-code style and utility functions used by [Wallet Vault 1](walletVault1.md).

 ## Properties

 * Can send to arbitrarily many destinations in a transaction: true